D-Jeffrey/Embroidery-File-Organize/README.md

 ![Img](docs/images/WindowsTerminal_2024-12-31-C.png)

 ## Why?
 Why would I build a massive, long PowerShell to move a file a few files around?
-So, this was created to help my wife manage the many embroidery files that she downloads from online stores and move them on to her Pfaff Creative Icon Embroidery machine and I like to optimize and write some code adnd the machine includes the capability to synchronize those files that you download from the cloud my MySewnet.
+So, this was created to help my wife manage the many embroidery files that she downloads from online stores and move them on to her Pfaff Creative Icon Embroidery machine.
+My wife loves making crafts, but working on the computer isn't her thing.
+I got fed up with having to extract files whenever she bought patterns.
+Sometimes, she would even lose purchased or free patterns she downloaded because she didn't remember where she saved them or to extract them.
+I like to optimize and write some code adnd the machine includes the capability to synchronize those files that you download from the cloud my MySewnet.
 When you buy embroidery files it usually comes with many different types plus the PDF of instructions all as part of a zip file.
 Now the challenge is that that zip file has a lot of junk in it that you don't need to be sent to MySewnet and it is limited to 100 megabytes unless you want to pay for the subscription service.
 So unzip the files, find the ones that you really need to keep, separate the instruction files out from the embroidery files, transfer the right ones on to the cloud and therefore the sewing machine, easy peasy.
 I chose to use PowerShell so that people did not have to deal with downloading Python.
 It is in one file to minimize complications for downloading and installed it.
 Simplifying so that people can get up and running is in a minimal number of clicks .. *easy peasy* .. **NOT** so much for me.. *but hopefully for other users*.

 That is was where this started.
 Originally, she could only keep about 40 downloads on her 'cloud storage space' on MySewnet.
-Add to that the bugs in the web interface and limit of uploading 5 files at a time.
+Add to that the bugs in the web interface and limit of uploading/deleting 5 files at a time.
 Compare that to this script which is easy for this script to have over a thousand files in the 100 MB space.
 (Since most of the space would be for the diagram and instructions, and extra duplicate files of different types.)

 A PowerShell script to deal with the many different types of embroidery files, put the right format types in [mySewnet™](https://mysewnet.com/) or onto your USB stick.
 If you take look at the zip files you purchased full Embroidery patterns, it will come with many different types of files, along with PDF and JPG instructions.
 That's all well and nice but only give you 100 megabytes to put all your files into, so why would you want to waste it with instructions.
 This script strips it down to the that are appropriate to sync onto my sewing net and get rid of the spread of the folder structures that comes along with it.
 It is great that the creator of file images produces so many variations, but you only need one type of make your machine work.

 Once it is set up with a shortcut you can simply download your patterns from online stores and then double-click the shortcut to copy the **right patterns** into your collection location and leave the instructions, along with the right file on your computer for reference later.

+If you have stopped using your embroidery machine because the file extraction process was so frustrating it mades you cry, then this is for you.
+You just inserts your USB stick, click on the program, select Go, and can easily transfer the patterns to her machine.

 ## Getting started Manually (if you did not use the Automatic setup above)
 This is a self-contained single PowerShell script (See note below).
 It can be run by right clicking after downloading and select Run with PowerShell.
 Windows may prompt if you want to allow PowerShell to run.
 You may also have to `unblock` the downloaded file (`Right-click` properties of the file and at the bottom check the `unblock`.
 Once you have copy the script into a location (suggested `c:\ProgramData\EmbroideryOrganize`)  (and unblocked), then you can run the script with -setup